-Here is Hathor, the anthropomorphic lioness, who is well-liked and respected in the Zindi Kingdom.
-Known for a calm and loving personality, she can settle any disputes among the people.
-She thrives to become the future queen of the kingdom under the banner of bringing justice, harmony, and balance.
+Hathor is the anthropomorphic lioness warrior of the Zindi Kingdom.
+Throughout the Kingdom, her calm and loving personality makes her well respected.
+Rumor says that she can settle any disputes among the people.
+Hathor is a skilled warrior who is said to have never lost and can heal almost any non-life-threatening injury.
+She thrives to become the future queen of the Kingdom under the banner of bringing justice, harmony, and balance.

 History of Hathor

-Drawing and creating Hathor’s design was easier and less frustrating in comparison to the numerous changes of Xavian.
-This first and the main reason why had to do with her character being relatively new.
-I did not try to keep certain clothing when drawing multiple iterations, but I was more willing to change design than with Xavian.
-The second reason is Hathor is the antithesis to Xavian.
+Drawing and creating Hathor’s design was easy and less frustrating than Xavian.
+This first reason, her character being relatively new.
+I did not try to keep clothing when drawing multiple versions because I was more willing to change her design than with Xavian.
+The second reason, Hathor is the antithesis to Xavian.
 Hathor’s design represents royalty, elegance, and female empowerment.
-If you’re a DC fan, you may see that Hathor takes inspiration from one of my favorite DC comic book characters, Wonder Woman.
-Xavian represents me personally with his silly mash-up of clothes that don’t necessarily make sense.
-That showcase his goofy and unpredictable nature.
+If you are a DC fan, you may see that Hathor takes inspiration from one of my favorite DC comic book characters, Wonder Woman.
+Xavian represents me personally with his silly mash-up of clothes that do not necessarily make sense.
+That showcases his goofy and unpredictable nature.